Academic Program Review at Truman

 What is reviewed?

-Although LSP components are also reviewed on a schedule mandated by UGC and Faculty Senate, they are not considered programs and this document is not meant to guide those reviews.
+The Dialogues and embedded Perspectives are not considered degree programs and are reviewed on a schedule mandated by UGC and Faculty Senate.
+This document is not meant to guide those reviews.

 For More Information